UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

 It looks like we get almost the same distance\!

-The distance is completely dominated by the the features with larger values.
+The distance is completely dominated by the features with larger values.

 The features with smaller values are being ignored.

 Does it matter?

   - Yes\!
-Scale is based on how data was collected.
+The scale is based on how data was collected.
   - Features on a smaller scale can be highly informative and there is no good reason to ignore them.
   - We want our model to be robust and not sensitive to the scale.